Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Resolution Tests

-\textbf{Mass and Volume Filling Fractions:} In Fig. \ref{f_fracs_res}, we show the resolution dependence of mass and volume filling fractions in CDM and the rather extreme cFDM model with $m=10^{-22}$ eV at redshifts $z\sim 3.4-5.6$.
-We find (as do \cite{Cautun_2014}) that volume filling fractions are less sensitive to the resolution scale than mass filling fractions, hence the following discussion focuses on the latter.
+\textbf{Mass and Volume Filling Fractions:} In Fig. \ref{f_fracs_res}, we show the resolution dependence of mass and volume filling fractions in CDM and the rather extreme cFDM model with $m=10^{-22}$ eV at redshifts\footnote{The $256^3$ and $512^3$ runs were only evolved down to $z=3.4$.} $z\sim 3.4-5.6$.
+We find \citep[as do][]{Cautun_2014} that volume filling fractions are less sensitive to the resolution scale than mass filling fractions, hence the following discussion focuses on the latter.
 The CDM trends identified in \cite{Cautun_2014} are recovered and extended to higher redshift.
 Node and filament mass fractions increase with increasing resolution $N$ while wall and void mass fractions decrease with $N$.
 Filament and void mass fractions exhibit the strongest dependence on the resolution scale with absolute differences between $N=256^3$ and $N=1024^3$ values partially exceeding $10$\%.

-For all environments except for nodes, the relative differences between $N=512^3$ and $N=1024^3$ mass filling fractions ($\sim 3$\%) are about half of those between $N=256^3$ and $N=512^3$ ($\sim 6$\%).
-A naive extrapolation would suggest that in order to obtain sub-$1$\% reliability in the extracted mass filling fractions at $z\sim 3.4-5.6$ (disregarding cosmic variance stemming from a finite $L_{\text{box}} = 40\ h^{-1}$Mpc), a DM resolution of $N=4096^3$ would be necessary, corresponding to $\Delta x \sim 10 \ h^{-1}$kpc \citep[as opposed to $\Delta x \sim 0.4 \ h^{-1}$Mpc at $z\sim 0$,][]{Cautun_2014}).
-Since individual morphological components are highly anisotropic, the anisotropy-agnostic statement of CDM being scale-free (on all scales at primordial redshifts, or for scales larger than e.g. $\Delta x_{\text{nl}} = 2\pi/0.14 \, \text{Mpc}(1+z)^{-2/(2+n_s)} \sim 15\ $Mpc at $z=3.9$ for a scalar spectral index of $n_s=0.9665$ \citep{Bull_2015}) is not at odds with these conclusions.
+For all environments except for nodes, the relative difference between $N=512^3$ and $N=1024^3$ mass filling fractions ($\sim 3$\%) is about half of that between $N=256^3$ and $N=512^3$ ($\sim 6$\%).
+Disregarding cosmic variance stemming from a finite $L_{\text{box}} = 40\ h^{-1}$Mpc, a naive extrapolation would suggest that in order to obtain sub-$1$\% `convergence' in the extracted mass filling fractions at $z\sim 4$, a DM resolution of $N=4096^3$ would be necessary, corresponding to $\Delta x \sim 10 \ h^{-1}$kpc \citep[as opposed to $\Delta x \lesssim 0.4 \ h^{-1}$Mpc at $z\sim 0$,][]{Cautun_2014}.
+Since individual morphological components are highly anisotropic, the anisotropy-agnostic statement of CDM being scale-free on linear scales \citep[i.e. scales larger than $\Delta x_{\text{nl}} = 2\pi/0.14 \ (1+z)^{-2/(2+n_s)}\ \text{Mpc} \sim 15\ $Mpc at $z=3.9$,][]{Bull_2015} is not at odds with these conclusions.
+Mass and volume filling fractions thus tend to `converge' once $\Delta x$ becomes much smaller than the typical scale of cosmic environments.